 Through research and education, create a positive impact on the local community, the country, and the world.

 As a leading university, Washington University in St. Louis’ mission includes the imperative to have a positive impact on society.
-Within the School of Engineering & Applied Science, we support student-centric efforts focused on expanding awareness of societal challenges and on promoting engagement with our community.
+Within the McKelvey School of Engineering, we support student-centric efforts focused on expanding awareness of societal challenges and on promoting engagement with our community.

 As a school, we have specific opportunities to dramatically impact society at every level, from creating employment opportunity, to advancing economic development to mitigating environmental impact and global inequities.
 This objective focuses the school on being an agent of change to achieve broad societal benefits.